8 Sights in Lisse, Netherlands (with Map and Images)

 1. Lisserpoelmolen

 The Lisserpoelmolen is a polder mill from 1676 in the Dutch municipality of Lisse.
 The mill was built for the drainage of the Lisserpoelpolder.
-In the mill there is a steel auger, which was very exceptional at the time of construction: most polder mills were still equipped with a paddle wheel.
-The Lisserpoelmolen is grinding, but only grinds on a voluntary basis.
+The mill has a steel auger, which was very unusual at the time of construction: most polder mills were still equipped with a paddle wheel.
+The Lisserpoel mill is capable of grinding, but only drains on a voluntary basis.
 The mill was originally owned by the Lisserpoelpolder water board, succeeded by the De Oude Veenen water board.
-Since 1986, the Lisserpoelmolen has been owned by the Rijnlandse Molenstichting.
+Since 1986, the Lisserpoel Mill has been owned by the Rijnlandse Molenstichting.
 The mill is inhabited and cannot be visited.

 2. TOP Lisse